-There are plenty of ways to explore New Orleans outside of renting a car.
-The city’s flat geography lends itself to the easiest biking around, see the city in a new way on a bike tour or grab a Blue Bike if you want to strike out on your own.
+There are plenty of ways to explore New Orleans outside of renting or calling a car.
+The city’s flat geography lends itself to the easiest biking around.
+See the city in a new way on a bike tour or grab a Blue Bike if you want to strike out on your own.

-Supporting the local economy is a great way to invest in where you’re visiting – it also almost guarantees you the best souvenirs.
-Stroll along Magazine Street to start the search for local stores, but you can also find other gems all over the city.
-Stay Local, New Orleans’ independent business alliance, has a listing of locally owned businesses and suppliers.
+Supporting the local economy is a great way to invest in where you’re visiting – it also guarantees you the best souvenirs.
+Stroll along Magazine Street to start the search for local stores, like Vintage Green Review, the city’s first zero-waste, bulk refill shop.
+You can also find other gems all over the city.
 You can also explore Black-owned and multicultural and LGBTQ-owned business guides.
-And if you ran out of room in your bag but wanted to bring the look of New Orleans home to display on your walls, Where Y’Art is a great resource discover, shop and experience the best of New Orleans art online.
+And if you ran out of room in your bag but wanted to bring the look of New Orleans home to display on your walls, Where Y’Art is a great resource to discover, shop, and experience the best of New Orleans art online.
+Find more shopping here.